(Grant Funded – Compass Health IHC – Wentzville)

 Interns as a part of the IHC Grant-Funded experience will also be sent to a regional integrated health care conference free of charge.
 More information about the conference and this experience will be provided closer to the event.

-An average of 15-20 intervention hours per week is expected and a minimum of ten psychological evaluations are completed during the training year.
-Services provided range from brief individual, marital, or family counseling dealing with issues such as depression and anxiety to long-term care and support for adults with serious mental illness and children with serious emotional disturbances.
 Psychology interns at Compass Health sites utilize both hands-on training as well as web-based training programs.
 The agency offers a full training library of web-based programs for the interns and staff to access as they are able based on their licenses/interests.
+Required supplies for psychological assessment and any other training activities will be provided.

 Interns at all Compass Health tracks will generally work a Monday – Friday schedule from 8:00 am – 5:00 pm each day.
 No weekend work or after-hours on-call is required.
-Intern schedules will vary based on intern interest and need.
+Weekly schedules for a joint placement will be provided prior to intern arrival.
+Day-to-day schedules will vary based upon consulting provider need.

-Wentzville Track – Both interns at this location will spend all their time in the office at the Wentzville office listed below.
+Wentzville Track – Interns at this location will spend all their time in the office at the Wentzville office listed below.

-Columbia Track – Both interns at this location will spend all their time in the office at the Columbia Worley office listed below.
-Please note: This is a different office location than listed in the traditional Compass Health track.
+Columbia Track – Interns at this location will spend all their time in the office at the Columbia office listed below.

-Nevada / Butler Track – The intern matched to this joint placement will spend 3 days per week in one office and 2 days per week in the other, with specifics to be decided closer to the internship start date.
+Nevada / Butler Track – The intern in this joint placement will spend 3 days per week in one office and 2 days per week in the other, with specifics to be decided closer to the internship start date.

 Wentzville is located only 40 minutes west of St. Louis, Missouri, which offers many opportunities for entertainment and activities.
 However, it should be noted that Wentzville is approximately 3.5 hours from Springfield, Missouri, and Columbia is also approximately 3 hours from Springfield, Missouri, where interns must travel to quarterly in-person didactics (plus orientation).
 Due to the distance, interns at all locations will be provided up to $175 in travel reimbursement considerations for each of these trainings.